CMeeg/next-azure/README.md

 #### Install (or update) required software

-The initial setup is mostly scripted with PowerShell and the Azure CLI so you will need to have the following software installed:
+The scripts use PowerShell and the Azure CLI so you will need to have the following software installed:

 * [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) (i.e. PowerShell Core)
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)